Molar volume of gas. Molar volume of gas. The relationship between the volume of a substance and its quantity

 - What will the compounds be called if oxygen is in second place in the formula?

-Learning a new topic:
+Exploring a new topic:

-– What do these formulas have in common?
+What do these formulas have in common?

-– What will such substances be called?
+– What will be the name of such substances?

 SiO 2, H 2 O, CO 2, AI 2 O 3, Fe 2 O 3, Fe 3 O 4, CO.

-Oxides– a class of substances of inorganic compounds widespread in nature.
+oxides- a class of substances of inorganic compounds widespread in nature.
 Oxides include such well-known compounds as:

 Water (hydrogen oxide H2O);